altocodenl/tagaway/readme.md

    - If successful, returns a 200 with body `{sho: [[USERNAME1, TAG1], ...], shm: [[USERNAME2, TAG2], ...]}`.
    - `body.sho` lists the tags shared with others by the user. `body.shm` lists the tags shared with the user.

+`POST /download`
+   - Body must be of the form `{ids: [STRING, ...]}` (otherwise, 400 with body `{error: ...}`).
+   - `body.ids` must have at least a length of 2.
+   - All pictures must exist and user must be owner of the pictures or have the pictures shared with them, otherwise a 404 is returned.
+   - If successful, returns a 200 with body `{id: STRING}`.
+The `id` corresponds to a temporary download file that lasts 5 seconds and is only valid for the user that requested the download.

+`GET /download/ID`
+   - `ID` is an id returned by `POST /download`.
+   - If successful, the user will receive a zip file with the specified pictures.

 `GET /account`
    - If successful, returns a 200 with body `{username: STRING, email: STRING, type: STRING, created: INTEGER, usage: {limit: INTEGER, fsused: INTEGER, s3used: INTEGER}, logs: [...]}`.